kbowden1800/bouncing-box/README.md

 // so on...
 ```

 # TODO 3: Respond to Click Events

-Eventually, the box will drift off the screen.
-We can save the box by clicking on it and returning it to the starting position.

 **FIND:** The `handleBoxClick` Function.

 While the `update` Function is called non-stop 20 times/second, the `handleBoxClick` Function is programmed to be called each time the box is clicked.

-Here, we can program the Function to reset the box to the starting position.
+One of our goals is to reset the box to the starting position when the box is clicked.

-**Code:** Modify the `handleBoxClick` Function to reset the value of `positionX` each time the box is clicked.
+**Code:** Modify the `handleBoxClick` Function to re-assign the value of `positionX` to `0`.
 Your Function should look like this:

 ```javascript
 function handleBoxClick() {